For urgent consular assistance call

 The Gambia is a cash-based economy.

-Credit cards aren't widely accepted.
-Some hotels accept them, but telecommunication issues can make payments difficult.
+Credit cards aren't accepted by many hotels, restaurants or retail outlets.
+Major hotels generally accept them, but sometimes telecommunication issues can make payments difficult.

-There are few ATMs.
-Contact your bank to check your cards will work in The Gambia.
+There are a limited range of ATMs that accept foreign cards.
+Contact your bank to check if your cards will work in The Gambia.

 Make sure you have enough cash to meet your needs.